c86amik/spring-apache-kafka-consumer-masterclass/README.md

 * [Apache Maven](https://maven.apache.org/download.cgi)
 * [Git Bash](https://gramfile.com/git-bash-download/)
 * [Scala](https://kafka.apache.org/downloads) - Download the Latest Version.
 Latest Version - <strong>Scala 2.13</strong>
+* [MySQL](https://dev.mysql.com/downloads/mysql/) - Download the Community Edition.
+If it is a problem then you can download another one as provided below
+* [SQLYog](https://sqlyog.en.softonic.com/) - SQLYog.
+You can use this as replacement of MySQL

 ### Install Kafka